SpoddyCoder/SpoddyCoiner/README.md

 * `url_source_code` - github url for the project source code (if available)

+### Tools

+The SpoddyCoiner Addon menu has a number of useful tools...

+* `Refresh Selected Cells`
+    * Refreshes the `SPODDYCOINER` functions in the selected cells
+    * Super useful if you hit an API rate limit error, simply wait a minute and refresh the cell(s)
+* `Refresh All Functions`
+    * Much like above but does a refresh of `SPODDYCOINER` functions across the whole spreadsheet
+* `Convert Cells to Values`
+    * Converts the selected cells to the raw value if they contain a `SPODDYCOINR` function
+    * Useful for cells containing coin attributes that are not expected to change (eg: `max_supply`, `year_added` etc.)
+    * The value will obviously never update again, but this will save you API calls

+### Errors

+* Error messages from the CoinMarketCap API are shown in the cell
+    * This can be turned off in the preferences
+    * `symbol` is interchangeable for `coin` in error messages
+* Common errors:
+    * `Exceeded rate limit`
+        * CoinMarketCap API rate limits are relatively low on their free-tier accounts
+        * You can purchase a higher tier to increase rate-limits
+        * Rate-limits are reset every minute
+        * See the Addon -> SpoddyCoiner -> Tools menu for a handy way to refresh the `SPODDYCOINER` functions
+    * `Invalid value for symbol` or `symbol is not allowed to be empty`
+        * The coin ticker/symbol you've entered is not correct
+        * If you're using a cell reference, check it's accurate.

 ### About the API Cache

 The API cache is your friend :) It stops API calls being repeated unecessarily, helping to keep inside your rate-limit.
 Free CoinMarketCap API accounts have the lowest rate-limits, but you may purchase a higher tier to increase this.

 * Default cache time is 1 hour - the data you see may be up to 1 hour old
 * Cache time can be changed in the Addons -> SpoddyCoiner menu, the maximum is 6 hours (21600 seconds)